 It’s all about increasing the frequency of those decent shots, from a few per round to several.
 From several to at least one per hole.
 And on & on.

-But natural athletic ability will only take you so far, on golf as well as any other sport.
+But natural athletic ability will only take you so far, in golf as well as in any other sport.

 Proper form, understanding the science of the game, countless hours of practice…all that’s necessary to “get to the next level”.

 And there’s something I learned a very long time ago that actually applies to most things in life…